 Hurricane/ Tropical Storm

-• Keep your gas tank half full.
+• Keep your gas tank at least half full during Hurricane Season.

 • Make sure your insurance policies and documents are up to date.
 Make copies and keep them in a secure password-protected digital space.